tymyrddin/purple/source/docs/incident-response/sirt/learning.md

 ## Metrics as feedback

 Metrics are useful to the extent that they reveal trends and prompt questions rather than generating reports.
 Time to detection, time to containment, and time to resolution are the most immediately useful.
-False positive rates matter for the quality of the detection that feeds into SIRT work.
+False positive rates bear on the quality of the detection that feeds into SIRT work.

 Watch the trends rather than the individual numbers.
 A single slow incident may reflect unusual complexity.
 Consistently slow detection-to-decision times suggest a bottleneck in the process or the tooling that is worth investigating.